Edentic/puppet-phantomjs/Readme.md

 #32-bit PhantomJS Puppet Module
-This puppet module setup PhantomJS on a 32-bit Ubuntu box
+This puppet module manages the setup of PhantomJS on a 32-bit Ubuntu box.

 ##Requirements
  None at all :-)